 - 10.1 The grounds for refusal of a premises licence are set out in full at Section 23 of the Act.
-If the Board consider that none of these grounds apply it must grant the application and if it considers that one or more apply it must refuse the application. - 10.2 When considering whether or not any application should be granted, the Board will take into account relevant matters including:-

-- the nature of the premises, the style and type of use, the potential number and profile of the customers likely to attend the premises; - the proposed hours of operation; - the means of access to the premises including the location and adequacy of customer entrances and exits; - the location of the premises which could include such matters: - the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public transport that will be used by them; - the likely level of car parking demand on principal roads and surrounding residential streets in comparison with the existing situation, its effect on local residents and on residential parking and emergency access; - the provision of appropriate and suitable toilet facilities and ventilation of the premises. - 10.3 Where it is possible to take steps to mitigate or prevent any potential impact, the Board may still be able to grant a licence subject to conditions; each case will be considered on its own merits and appropriate advice will be sought by the Board. - 10.4 When considering any application for premises which have been previously licensed or in any review of an existing licence, the Board will take into account any historical evidence, especially of the impact on local residents and will also look at the measures put into effect by the applicant to mitigate the adverse impact.
+If the Board consider that none of these grounds apply it must grant the application and if it considers that one or more apply it must refuse the application. - 10.2 When considering whether or not any application should be granted, the Board will take into account relevant matters including:- - the nature of the premises, the style and type of use, the potential number and profile of the customers likely to attend the premises; - the proposed hours of operation; - the means of access to the premises including the location and adequacy of customer entrances and exits; - the location, character and condition of the premises; - whether the applicant is a fit and proper person to hold the licence, having regard to the licensing objectives. - 10.3 Where it is possible to take steps to mitigate or prevent any potential impact, the Board may still be able to grant a licence subject to conditions; each case will be considered on its own merits and appropriate advice will be sought by the Board.